Philharmonia MMSF Instrumental Fellowship Programme

-We want to support artists who have the potential to build a sustainable professional career and you will be asked to describe how the Philharmonia MMSF Fellowship Programme would make a significant difference to you at this particular point in your career.
+We want to support artists who have the potential to build a sustainable professional career and you will be asked to describe how the Philharmonia MMSF Fellowship Programme would make a significant difference to you.
 You should consider the impact the Fellowship would make to both your creative development and long term career aims.

 The Philharmonia MMSF Fellowship Programme is a one or two year scheme, depending on instrument type.
-Each round is highly competitive.
 The panel will review all submitted information and will be asked to consider: